MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 - Familiarize yourself with the concepts of [Workload identity risk detections](/azure/active-directory/identity-protection/concept-workload-identity-risk).

-- You must have full Microsoft 365 E5 license to leverage Microsoft defender for Cloud Apps.
+- You must have full Microsoft 365 E5 license to leverage Microsoft Defender for Cloud Apps.
-  - Understand the concepts of [anomaly detection alert investigation](/defender-cloud-apps/app-governance-anomaly-detection-alerts) in Defender for Cloud Apps.
+  - Understand the concepts of [anomaly detection alert investigation](/defender-cloud-apps/app-governance-anomaly-detection-alerts).

 ### Required tools